 Big Walnut Schools’ Administrative Services Director and Treasurer discuss why they converted to Propane.

 Forest Hills School District bus driver advocates for propane gas because of its quietness so that kids don’t have to talk over the noises.

 The Superintendent of Swanton Schools on how Propane Fueled Buses have benefited their district.

-Schools can switch to propane autogas buses to protect students from dangerous diesel exhaust, a known carcinogen (capable of causing cancer) identified by the World Health Organization and the Environmental Protection Agency.
+Schools can switch to propane autogas buses to protect students from dangerous diesel exhaust.

-When a school district switches from diesel buses to propane autogas technology, they’re in a better position to afford what students need most.
+When a school district switches to propane autogas technology, they’re in a better position to afford what students need most.

 - More teachers reduce class sizes for more individualized student attention.